-- (i) In respect of the Company's Property, Plant and Equipment and Intangible assets: - (a) (A) The Company has maintained proper records showing full particulars, including quantitative details and situation of property, plant and equipment and relevant details of right of use assets. - (B) The Company has maintained proper records showing full particulars of intangible assets. - (b) The property, plant and equipment and right of use assets have been physically verified by the management during the year and no material discrepancies were noticed on such verification.
-In our opinion, the frequency of physical verification is reasonable having regard to the size of the Company and the nature of its assets. - (c) The title deeds of all the immovable properties held by the Company (other than properties where the Company is the lessee and the lease agreements are duly executed in favour of the lessee) disclosed in the financial statements are held in the name of the Company. - (d) The Company has not revalued its Property, Plant and Equipment (and Right of Use assets) or intangible assets during the year. - (e) No proceedings have been initiated or are pending against the Company for holding any benami property under the Benami Transactions (Prohibition) Act, 1988 (45 of 1988) and rules made thereunder.
+- (i) (a)(A) The Company has maintained proper records showing full particulars, including quantitative details and situation of property, plant and equipment and relevant details of right of use assets. - (B) The Company has maintained proper records showing full particulars of intangible assets. - (b) The property, plant and equipment and right of use assets have been physically verified by the management during the year and material discrepancies were identified on such verification, which have been properly dealt in the books of accounts.
+In our opinion, the frequency of physical verification is reasonable having regard to the size of the Company and the nature of its assets. - (c) The title deeds of all the immovable properties held by the Company (other than properties where the Company is the lessee and the lease agreements are duly executed in favour of the lessee) disclosed in the Financial Statements are held in the name of the Company. - (d) The Company has not revalued its Property, Plant and Equipment (including Right of Use assets) or Intangible assets during the year. - (e) No proceedings have been initiated or are pending against the Company for holding any benami property under the Benami Transactions (Prohibition) Act, 1988 (45 of 1988) and rules made thereunder.
 Accordingly, reporting under clause 3(i)(e) of the Order is not applicable to the Company. - (ii) (a) The management has conducted physical verification of inventory at reasonable intervals during the year, except for goods in transit.
 In our opinion, the coverage and procedure of such verification by the management is appropriate.
-No discrepancies of 10% or more in the aggregate for each class of inventory were noticed on physical verification.
-Discrepancies noticed on physical verification have been properly dealt with in the books of accounts. - (b) The Company has a working capital limit in excess of Rs 5 crore sanctioned by banks based on the security of current assets during the year.
+No discrepancies of 10% or more in the aggregate for each class of inventory were noticed on physical verification have been properly dealt with in the books of account. - (b) The Company has a working capital limit in excess of Rs 5 crore sanctioned by banks based on the security of current assets during the year.
 The quarterly statements, in respect of the working capital limits have been filed by the Company with such banks and such statements are in agreement with the books of account of the Company for the respective periods.